vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

 ## 2.3 Connect the Sensor Module to your Device

-- Using [this image](https://github.com/Azure-Samples/iot-hub-c-huzzah-getstartedkit/blob/master/img/huzzah_command_center.png?raw=true) as a reference, connect your DHT22 and Adafruit Huzzah ESP8266 to the breadboard
+- Using [this image](https://github.com/Azure-Samples/iot-hub-c-huzzah-getstartedkit/blob/master/img/huzzah_command_center.png?raw=true) as a reference, connect your DHT22 and Adafruit Feather Huzzah ESP8266 to the breadboard

 ***
 **Note:** Column on the left corresponds to sensor and on the Right to board.
 On the image, the board is place between 10 and 30 and sensor between 1 and 9.
 Additionally, when counting the - pins, start from the right and count in, as these do not align with the numbers indicated on the board.